RossAscends/STMP/README.md

 - the AI character can be changed at any time without resetting the chat.

+### Adding Presets

+- If you want to add more presets for Instruct formats or hyperparameter Samplers, drop the JSON file into the appropciate folder
+- Samplers go in `/public/api-presets/`
+- Instruct formats go in`/public/instructFormats/`
+- It's highly reccomended to review the structure of the default STMP preset files.
+- SillyTavern preset files may not work, or may have unintended effects!

 ### Chatting

 - Chatting can be done in either chat windows by typing into the appropriate box and then either pressing the Send button (✏️), or pressing Enter.
 - `Shift+Enter` can be used to add newlines to the input.
 - [Markdown formatting](https://github.com/showdownjs/showdown/wiki/Showdown%27s-Markdown-syntax) is respected.
 - Pressing the retry button (🔄) will remove the last chat message and prompt the AI character to give a new response.
+- Manual disconnect/reconnect via the (▶️/⏸️) button at the top right.

 ### Hosting

-The host will see controls on the left for:
+The host will see the following controls for:

+#### Control Panel (left side)

-- Changing API controls such as: API (Tabby(🐈) or horde(🧟)), context size, response length, Sampler presets, Instruct formats
+- Changing API controls such as: `API` (Tabby(🐈) or HordeAI(🧟)), `Context` size, `Response` length, `Sampler` presets, `Instruct` formats
+- `AutoAI` Toggle to determine whether the AI should respond to every user input, or only on command from the Host.
+- A text box to define the `Final Instruction` to send as system at Depth 1 in the prompt.
+- A list of past AI Chats, click to load one.
+- A (🔄) button to refresh the past AI Chats List.
+- *the Control Panel can be hidden with the arrow button (◀️) at the top left.*

+#### AI Chat Header

-- Changing the active AI character
+- A selector to set the active AI character

+#### In the Chat Windows

+- Trashcan button (🗑️) to clear either chat.

+#### AI Chat Input Bar

-- Manually triggering an AI response without user Input (🤖💬)
+- Manually triggering an AI response without user Input (🤖)
-- Toggle to determine whether the AI should respond to every user input (AutoResponse)
-- Clearing either chat windows (🗑️)
 - Deleting the last message in the AI Chat (✂️)
-- A text box to define the final Instruction to send as system at Depth 1 in the prompt.

 ### Changing usernames

 Use the text boxes at the top of the screen to change your username(s) at any time.
 You can have a different name for the User Chat and AI Chat.
-Usernames are stored in browser localStorage, and can be cleared using the inverted pencil (✏️) button at the top right.
+Usernames are stored in browser localStorage, and can be cleared using the red icon (⛔) button at the top right.

 ## Planned Features

 ### Core Functionality

 - Smarter retry logic (add entity metadata to each chat message; only remove the last AI response)
-- Ability to load old chat files
+- Display character's first message into the chat display (currently it's added silently to prompt on first generation)

 ### Host Controls